joev0000/adventofcode/2019/README.md

 scripted.
 This repository includes a few SimH run scripts that make this process easier.

-The `assemble.do` script toggles in the bootstrap code, loads the Absolute Loader, loads the PAL-11A assembler, attaches the file named `input.pal11a` to the paper tape reader, and creates a file named `output.lda.ptap`, attaching to the a paper tape punch as its output.
-Hint: use a symbolic link from `input.pal11a` to the solution source.
+The `assemble.do` script takes a base filename argument, and expects to find a file with that name with a `.pal` extension.
+The script toggles in the bootstrap code, loads the Absolute Loader, loads the PAL-11A assembler, attaches the `.pal` file to the paper tape reader, and creates a file with the base name and an extension of `.lda.ptap`, attaching to the a paper tape punch as its output.

-The `run.do` script toggles in the bootstrap code, loads the Absolute Loader, attaches `output.lda.ptap` to the paper tape reader, loads the program, and starts it.
+The `run.do` script takes an argument which is the full path to a file that contains the contents of a paper tape that can be loaded by the Absolute Loader.
+The script toggles in the bootstrap code, loads the Absolute Loader, attaches the file to the paper tape reader, and loads the program.
+Control is returned to SimH, where you can attach a paper tape containing the puzzle data (`ATTACH PTR day-1.txt`), and issue the `GO` command to run the program, typically with `GO 1000`.

 These scripts assume the Absolute Loader program (`DEC-11-L2PC-PO.ptap`) and the PAL-11A assembler program (`DEC-11-ASXA-PB.ptap`) are in the current